 Paris is no exception.
 Behind the bistro doors and candlelit dining rooms are investment groups that manage multiple establishments, refining concepts, locations, and experiences across neighborhoods.
 Sometimes the connection is obvious; other times it’s almost invisible.
 Understanding this dynamic by no means diminishes the romance of Paris dining—it deepens it, offering insight into how the city continually reinvents itself while honoring what it does best.

 In today’s post, I’m sharing insights into several restaurant groups and how they shape the dining experiences of Parisians and tourists alike.
-We’ll look at Groupe Bertrand (formerly Costes) for its classic Paris hospitality, Big Mamma and Paris Society for their high-energy lifestyle dining, Moma Group and La Nouvelle Garde for heritage revival concepts, Daroco Group and Experimental Group for design-driven contemporary dining, and finally Septime Group for its modern culinary influence.
+We’ll look at Beaumarly (formerly Costes) for its classic Paris hospitality, Big Mamma and Paris Society for their high-energy lifestyle dining, Moma Group and La Nouvelle Garde for heritage revival concepts, Daroco Group and Experimental Group for design-driven contemporary dining, and finally Septime Group for its modern culinary influence.

 While I haven’t been to every restaurant noted below, I’ve visited enough to recognize the trends and become familiar with the overarching themes.
 Together, they illustrate how Paris restaurants operate today — from historic cafés to glamorous destinations to chef-driven kitchens.